TIBCOSoftware/snappydata/docs/security/security.md

 ## Configuring Network Encryption and Authentication using SSL

-Network between the server and cluster can be encrypted uisng SSL.
+The network between the server and cluster can be encrypted using SSL.
 For more information refer to [SSL Setup for Client-Server](http://127.0.0.1:8000/configuring_cluster/ssl_setup/).

 [^1]: 	User names in the SnappyData system are known as authorization identifiers.
-The authorization identifier is a string that represents the name of the user, if one was provided in the connection request.
+The authorization identifier is a string that represents the name of the user if one was provided in the connection request.

 	After the authorization identifier is passed to the SnappyData system, it becomes an SQL92Identifier.
-A SQL92Identifier is a kind of identifier that represents a database object such as a table or column.
+SQL92Identifier is a kind of identifier that represents a database object such as a table or column.
 A SQL92Identifier is case-insensitive (it is converted to all caps) unless it is delimited with double quotes.
-A SQL92Identifier is limited to 128 characters, and has other limitations.
+A SQL92Identifier is limited to 128 characters and has other limitations.

 	All user names must be valid authorization identifiers even if user authentication is turned off, and even if all users are allowed access to all databases.